Malekz/build-my-burger/README.md

 -----------------

-Created with the help of Maximilian Schwarzmüller's React 16 course on Udemy
+Created with the help of Maximilian Schwarzmüller's React 16 course on Udemy.